Subsidized housing in the United States: World War II Era

 When US entry to World War II ended the era of New Deal reforms, the call for public housing from the NAACP, women's groups and labor unions was quieted.
 As part of the war mobilization, entire communities sprang up around factories manufacturing military goods.
+This influx put pressure on jobs and housing.
+During this period, rallies calling attention to the housing shortage were used by local and federal officials "to build support for housing legislation and to gain greater cooperation from private property owners who were reluctant to put the nation's housing needs before their own interests", since many property owners that were associated with the real estate, banking, and construction industries were rather averse to government regulation on public housing.
 In 1940, Congress therefore authorized the US Housing Authority to build twenty public housing developments around these private companies to sustain the war effort.
 There was considerable debate over whether these should be permanent dwellings, furthering reformer goals of establishing a broader public housing effort, or temporary dwellings in keeping with the timeliness of the need.
 The Defense Housing Division was founded in 1941 and would ultimately construct eight developments of temporary housing, though many ended up as long-term housing after the war.

-One of the most unusual US public housing initiatives was the development of subsidized middle-class housing during the late New Deal (1940–42) under the auspices of the Mutual Ownership Defense Housing Division of the Federal Works Agency under the direction of Colonel Lawrence Westbrook.
+One of the most unusual US public housing initiatives was the development of subsidized middle-class housing during the late New Deal (1940–1942) under the auspices of the Mutual Ownership Defense Housing Division of the Federal Works Agency under the direction of Colonel Lawrence Westbrook.
 These eight projects were purchased by the residents after the Second World War and as of 2009 seven of the projects continue to operate as mutual housing corporations owned by their residents.
 These projects are among the very few definitive success stories in the history of the US public housing effort.

 During World War II, construction of homes dramatically decreased as all efforts were directed towards the War.
 When the veterans returned from overseas, they came ready to start a new life, often with families, and did so with the funding resources of the G.I.
 Bill to start a new mortgage.
 However, there was not enough housing stock to accommodate the demand.
 As a result, President Truman created the office of Housing Expediter by executive order on January 26, 1946, to be headed by Wilson Wyatt.
 Through this office, government intervened in the housing market largely through price controls and supply chain restrictions, despite political pressure from some factions to directly construct housing.
 Efforts moved to focus exclusively on veterans housing, specifically a materials subsidy for housing construction.
 However, in the wake of the 1946 elections, President Truman believed there was insufficient public support to continue such materials restrictions and subsidies.
 The Veterans' Emergency Housing Program ended in January 1947 by an executive order from President Truman.